Patreon/platform-documentation/source/includes/_resources_v2.md

 last_name | string | Last name.
 Can be null.
 full_name | string | Combined first and last name.
 is_email_verified | boolean | `true` if the user has confirmed their email. vanity | string | The public "username" of the user. patreon.com/<vanity> goes to this user's creator page.
 Non-creator users might not have a vanity.
-Can be null. about | string | The user's about text, which appears on their profile.
+[Deprecated! use campaign.vanity] Can be null. about | string | The user's about text, which appears on their profile.
 Can be null. image_url | string | The user's profile picture URL, scaled to width 400px. thumb_url | string | The user's profile picture URL, scaled to a square of size 100x100px.